 4. What are some of the factors that may undermine the equivalence between subjects in a treatment group and those in a control group?
 How does one address issues of equivalence?
 5. Do you see any useful applications of Experimental Research Studies to the Cambodian context?
 Can you give some examples of areas that would be interesting to investigate using this method?
 Be sure to justify your answer(s).
-Hours: 6 of the issues that they identify. s in Educational Research Topic 4.1: The Use of Descriptive Statistics in Educational Research and How to Perform by Using Analytical ToolsUnder this topic, trainees will review the meaning of terms relating to Descriptive Statistics and their use in educational research.
-This includes using measures of variability (e.g., standard deviation), central tendency (e.g., mode, median, and mean), relative position (e.g., percentiles) and relationship (e.g., correlation coefficients) to meaningfully 4.1a Trainees can explain in English the meaning of technical terms relating to Descriptive Statistics (e.g., measures of central tendency, variability, mean, standard deviation, percentage, etc.).
+Hours: 6 of the issues that they identify.
+Topic 4.1: The Use of Descriptive Statistics in Educational Research and How to Perform by Using Analytical Tools Under this topic, trainees will review the meaning of terms relating to Descriptive Statistics and their use in educational research.
+This includes using measures of variability (e.g., standard deviation), central tendency (e.g., mode, median, and mean), relative position (e.g., percentiles) and relationship (e.g., correlation coefficients) to meaningfully describe many data points with a small number of indices.
+Discussions will review not only the meaning of terms relating to Descriptive Statistics but also how they are calculated and applied.
+Finally, trainees will be responsible for doing written assignments in English in which they review data generated by EMIS and make basic analyses of national level data using Descriptive Statistics.
+Key Discussion Questions: Make a list of possible applications where measures of central tendency could be useful (e.g., school efficiency data, test scores, etc.).
+4.1a Trainees can explain in English the meaning of technical terms relating to Descriptive Statistics (e.g., measures of central tendency, variability, mean, standard deviation, percentage, etc.).
 4.1b Trainees can answer interpretive questions (in English) relating to the meaning of various Descriptive Statistics when expressed as specific values.
 4.1c Trainees can understand and perform statistical analysis tool for descriptive statistics Mills, G. E., & Gay, L. R. (2016).
 Educational Research: Competencies for Analysis and Application (11th ed.).
 London: Pearson Education Limited.
 (Chapter 12: Descriptive Statistics) (To be provided to trainees as a Handout) List of Descriptive Statistical Terms and Definitions (To be provided to trainees as a Handout) Downing, D., (1989), Statistics the Easy Way, New York: Barron's Education Series.
 (Exercises from this text to be provided to trainees as Handouts, p.
 21) Educational Management & Information Statistics (2018) Group work (in class): Trainees have to work in group of 4 and analyze the data that given by the instructor.
 The analyze will cover the variability, central tendency, relative position, and correlation.
 The data interpretation also needs to submit with the result of analysis.
 Individual work: Trainees have to analyze the data of their students' score.
 First, they have to find score of two classes in any subject, which contains the score of each individual and their gender.
 Then, follow the instruction that will be given by the instructor on how to perform it.
-In addition to this, the instructor will
+In addition to